 “Things happen organically in response to demand [in the U.S.] and it’s working very well in many areas,” Hines states.
 “Certainly this is clear if you look at it through the lens of the number of TPP organizations consuming APIs.”
-In Europe, there were about around 300 TPPs registered under PSD2 at the end of the first quarter of 2020, he states.
-In the U.S., by contrast, just one aggregator, Plaid, has more than 2,500 organization registered to use their API.
+In Europe, there were about 300 TPPs registered under PSD2 at the end of the first quarter of 2020, he states.
+In the U.S., by contrast, just one aggregator, Plaid, has more than 2,500 organizations registered to use their API.

 Pandemic Impact on Open Banking